 CardConnect VP of Marketing, Michael Starosciak told Technical.ly MertzCo stood out as one of the company’s best hawkers.

 CardConnect was acquired in March 2016 in a bid to take the company public.
 Last summer, CardConnect finalized the deal and, a month later, we spotted a triumphant Shanahan ringing the Nasdaq closing bell.
-Here’s his take on why fintech is not a business anymore.
+Here’s his take on why fintech is not a buzzword anymore.